theritesite/enhanced-ajax-add-to-cart-wc/enhanced-ajax-add-to-cart-wc/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 1.2.0 =
+* Added some debugging tools and constant
+* Added notices to show if and why a product could not be added to cart
+* Added minimized JavaScript files and enqueued if file exists
+* Fixed bug where on some browsers the event of clicking a button would trigger a page reload
+* Tweaked how AJAX is enqueued in the plugin
+* Tweaked files to take out unnecessary lines and repeated words
+* Tested for new versions of WooCommerce and WordPress

 = 1.1.1 =
 * Fixed bug that unnecessarily changed the global product on variable product pages